jameschristou/AttributeBasedBinding.AspNet/readme.md

 ```

 #### Per Request Binding
 This binding type causes a new instance of the service to be created for each request scope (in ASP.NET).
-This instance is then shared by all consumers of the interface within the request scope.
+This instance is then shared by all consumers of the service within the request scope.
 ```
 [BindPerRequest]
 public class MessageProvider : IMessageProvider